Introduction to Instrument Calibration

 The instrument's display or output value can then be adjusted to match the input signal. a signal reference is used to generate the precision

 signal.
 Signal references are available as voltage references, current references and frequency references.
-When working with an instrument that
+When working with an instrument

-a sensor output.
+reproduce a sensor output.
 Many signal references and simulators can not only generate signals but read them as well.

-Fluidized Sand Bath Temperature Probe Calibrators
+Fluidized Sand Bath Calibrators

 ice point™ Calibration Reference Chambers